8 Family-Friendly Mountain Resorts in the U.S. for Summer Fun

 The Best Mountain Resorts in the U.S. for Summer Getaways

-In the summer months, the resort offers fly-fishing excursions with expert guides who’ll show you how to cast the perfect line along the Snake River.
+In the summer months, this mountain resort offers fly-fishing excursions with expert guides who’ll show you how to cast the perfect line along the Snake River.
+You can also take advantage of the resort’s wildlife safaris or full-day excursions to Yellowstone National Park.
 And when the sun sets, make your way to Grand Teton National Park for an evening of stargazing with the resort astronomer.
+Of course, there’s year-round access to the aerial tram and on-property spa, fitness center, and heated pool, too.

 Zip line at Massanutten Resort (Photo: Massanutten)